 However, Mimo is machine washable and serves a purpose – it may help with preventing Sudden Infant Death Syndrome (SIDS).
 Using customizable alerts, the Mimo sensors can send a message if the baby’s breathing stops for unusual lengths of time.

 Rest Devices touts their new smart sleepwear as being made from all organic cotton and “tested by babies and approved by mothers”.
-The company expects to have retail quantities available in January 2014, with a price of $199 for three “onesies” and the base-station.
 Up next for Rest Devices is a smart bottle and warming unit that will let parents know how much milk a baby is drinking.

 For more modern conveniences and wearable tech for your child, have a look at Ms. Jenn Millers article Everything You Need For Your Baby, According to Science.